 What else you might try?

-You have downloaded the Beta and still cannot go past “Preparing the installation…” window.
-Let’s admit, betas are called so for a reason.
-They are by definition buggy and problematic but here are a few more ideas to try.
+You have downloaded the macOS Mojave and still cannot go past “Preparing the installation…” window.
+Let’s admit, new macOS versions are often buggy and problematic but here are a few more ideas to try.

 Start your Mac in Recovery Mode.
 To enter Recovery Mode Click Apple logo > Restart.
 Right after that hold down Command + R buttons while your Mac is restarting.
 While in Recovery Mode you’ll be able to run Disk Utility to check your disk for consistency.

 Disable your antivirus software if you have any installed.
 Sometimes such apps would block any new installation attempts — a classic case of overprotection.

 2. Can’t install the Mojave on an external drive